 Securing Sessions in PHP

-In my initial research I found multiple commonly mis-configured options that should be addressed, these are presented below in the ‘setup’ method.
-Here we specify that sessions should only be passed via cookies, removing the possibility of the session identifier being sent as a ‘GET’ parameter.
+In my initial research I found multiple commonly mis-configured options that should be addressed, and these are presented below in the setup method.
+Here we specify that sessions should only be passed via cookies, removing the possibility of the session identifier being sent as a GET parameter.
 We then alter the session name (from the default) to a specified application-specific name, which is good practice.
 Finally, we set the cookie parameters of the session identifier.
-These parameters can be overridden when initialising the session handler, however, recommended defaults of only allowing it to be sent over HTTPS (if present) and restricted HTTP access (no client-side script access).
+These parameters can be overridden when initialising the session handler.
+However, recommended defaults are to only allow it to be sent over HTTPS (if present) and to restrict HTTP access (no client-side script access).
 It is recommended that you override the path and domain based on the application instance (abiding by the principle of least privilege).

 class SecureSessionHandler extends SessionHandler {